 Do not rely on the star ratings listed in your Medicare & You handbook.
 If you prefer to not use the Plan Finder, you can call 800-MEDICARE.
 Or, call Medicare Solutions toll-free at 855-350-8101.
 One of our licensed agents is happy to answer all of your questions and assist you in finding the best plan to suit your needs.

 Medicare publishes its ratings for the following year each October.
-That means that the 2019 plan ratings came out in October 2018.
+That means that the 2020 plan ratings came out in October 2019.
 You likely recognize October as the month Medicare Annual Enrollment opens.
-That’s to allow beneficiaries to compare available plans across the categories listed above.
+That timing is not a coincidence.
+It’s designed to help beneficiaries compare available plans across the categories listed above.

 A plan’s rating should not be your only consideration (just as cost should not be the single deciding factor).
 For example, a drug plan rated 5 stars still isn’t the right one for you if it doesn’t cover your prescriptions.
 In addition to rating and costs, look at the plan’s coverage, provider network, drug formulary, and preferred pharmacies.

 If a plan receives less than 3 stars for three or more years, Medicare deems that plan “low-performing.”